Styphelia allittii: Taxonomy

-It was first formally described in 1864 by Ferdinand von Mueller in Fragmenta Phytographiae Australiae from specimens collected near the Murchison River by Augustus Oldfield.
+This species was first formally described in 1864 by Ferdinand von Mueller who gave it the name Leucopogon allittii in his Fragmenta Phytographiae Australiae from specimens collected near the Murchison River by Augustus Oldfield.
+In 1867, von Mueller transferred the species to Styphelia as S. allittii in a later volume of the same book.
 The specific epithet (allittii) honours William Allitt, who worked at the botanic gardens at Portland.